zammad/zammad-admin-documentation/integrations/clearbit.rst

 The Mapping option works similar to the mapping within the Exchange- and LDAP-Synch.
 You can add further mappings for e.g. custom fields if you need more information that Clearbit can provide.

-..
-Note:: If you want to add more Clearbit fields and want to learn more about available fields on their API, you can take a look at their API-Documentation_ .
+.. note:: If you want to add more Clearbit fields and want to learn more about available fields on their API, you can take a look at their API-Documentation_ .

 .. _API-Documentation: https://dashboard.clearbit.com/docs#enrichment-api

 If you're happy with the above chosen Settings and your mapping, just save the changes and enable the Clearbit-Integration.
 Zammad will now start polling the Clearbit-API as User contact you.

-..
-Note:: Zammad does not synchronize with Clearbit on a regular basis, but on demand if needed.
+.. note:: Zammad does not synchronize with Clearbit on a regular basis, but on demand if needed.
 This saves API-Calls.

 .. image:: /images/system/clearbit-zammad-mapping.jpg